Super Bowl XLI halftime show

 The Super Bowl XLI halftime show took place on February 4, 2007, at Dolphin Stadium in Miami Gardens, Florida, as part of Super Bowl XLI.
 It was headlined by Prince.
 The performance is widely considered the greatest Super Bowl halftime show of all time.

 Background and development

 The executive producer of the show was Don Mischer.
 Mischer's company, Mischer Productions, was the executive producer and director.
 White Cherry Entertainment, run by Ricky Kirshner and Glenn Weiss, were also executive producers.
 The production designer was Bruce Rogers.
 Mischner Productions and White Cherry Entertainment had earlier signed an agreement to produce marquee events, like the entertainment surrounding the NFL Kickoff Game, throughout the 2006 NFL season.
 For the first time, Pepsi was the sponsor of the halftime show.
-They would return to sponsoring halftime shows with Super Bowl XLVII.

-After having, in the past, been uninterested in performing in a Super Bowl halftime show, in 2006, Prince expressed interest.
-Executives that were in charge of booking an act for the halftime show visited Prince in Los Angeles.
-During this meeting, Prince and three members of his backing band New Power Generation performed for the executives, which convinced the executives that he would be the proper act to perform at the upcoming Super Bowl's halftime show.
+After having been uninterested in performing in a Super Bowl halftime show, in 2006, Prince expressed interest.
+Executives that were in charge of booking an act for the halftime show visited Prince in Los Angeles, and Prince and three members of his backing band New Power Generation performed for the executives.
 He was announced as the performer on December 10.

-In late 2006, representatives of Prince reached out to Julian White, the director of the Florida A&M University, and managed to get the band to agree to performing in the show.
-The involvement of the marching band was largely kept a secret, with New Power Generation keyboardist Morris Hayes having later shared that he did not know of their inclusion until the first rehearsal that included them.
+In late 2006, representatives for Prince reached out to Julian White, the director of the Florida A&M University Marching 100 Band, and managed to get the band to agree to performing in the show.
+The involvement of the marching band was largely kept a secret, with New Power Generation keyboardist Morris Hayes sharing later that he did not know of their inclusion until the first rehearsal that included them.
 Members of the marching band were not told themselves until roughly a month before the show that they would be performing in the halftime show.